-Explosions are easily triggered when two stubborn people try to manoeuvre around each other’s flaws.
+Explosions are easily triggered when two headstrong individuals try to manoeuvre around each other’s flaws.
 Then again, only another fire would know how to read the dance of one’s flames.

 Into the Night is the second instalment of The Night series